All Episodes

 We were the only ones.

-People gave us a sort of funny look when we went into this bar, because like we were a bit overdressed, and obviously we had a security detail, and they couldn't quite figure out why we were there or what we were doing there.
+People gave us a sort of funny look when we went into this bar, because we were a bit overdressed, and obviously we had a security detail and they couldn't quite figure out why we were there or what we were doing there.

-And you have the idea that this this problem that is the world is grappling with, that most people, fifteen years after 9 11, most people in the Western world still have no idea what it is.
+And you have the idea that this problem that the world is grappling with, that most people, 15 years after 9-11, most people in the Western world still have no idea what it is.

 Everyone's dancing.